barchart/marketdata-api-js/docs/content/sdk/lib-utilities-data.md

 * * *

 ## UnitCode :id=unitcode
-> An enumeration that describes different styles for pricing instruments (and
+> An enumeration that describes different conventions for formatting prices,
-> formatting instrument prices for display to humans).
-Barchart uses fourteen
+> as decimals or fractions (using tick notation).
+Each instrument is assigned
+> a unit code.
+See the [Profile.unitcode](#profileunitcode) property.</p>
-> distinct unit codes.
+> <p>Barchart uses fourteen distinct unit codes.

 **Kind**: global class
 **Extends**: <code>Enum</code>